OnyxOs Developer Portal Documentation. Provides information to enable a developer to register an application and interact with the OnyxOs FHIR APIs.

 • An application approval/rejection generates an email notification to the application creator.
 The email does not contain any identity information about the Payer who approved/rejected the application.

-Payers can view application credentials and remove software approval for applications created in the data provider(s) for which they have approval privileges.
+• Payer Admins can view application credentials and revoke application access for any applications created under the data provider(s) for which they have approval privileges.

 Developer Sandbox access